-If you’re looking for the right way to approach Cornell University’s essay supplement, look no further.
+If you’re looking for the right way to approach Cornell University’s essays supplement, look no further.
 The beautiful school, boasting 50 Nobel laureates and a fittingly noble public mission, draws attention for the high caliber of education–and cutthroat 10-percent acceptance rate–and demands a strong application to succeed.
 But don’t let that scare you off.
-Here is Empowerly’s guidance on how to answer Cornell’s essay!
+Here is Empowerly’s guidance on how to answer the Cornell essays!

 First, let’s learn a little more about this long-standing, highly-respected university.
 Cornell’s main campus is located in Ithaca, New York, nestled in to the classic New England collegiate scenery.
 This private school, a member of the coveted Ivy League, prioritizes breadth of education.
 Among their core values, the institution prioritizes “public education, diversity, sustainability, and Cornell leadership.”

 Another fun fact?
 The mascot is the Big Red Bear!
 And no bear backs down from a challenge.
 So next, let’s dig in to the essay writing.